Ellie Heckscher, PhD

 Current Research Focus: Transcriptional and epigenetic diversification as a result of temporal patterning in sibling somatosensory-processing interneurons.

-Zarion joined the Heckscher Lab in 2020 and is currently interested in how neurons, born from the same neural stem cell, adopt unique molecular programs from birth to instruct mature cellular identities and distinct circuit functions.
-Previously, Zarion worked as a research technician in the Heckscher Lab from 2016-2020 and became interested in how a single transcription factor can endow neurons with the capacity to process stimuli and properly integrate them into circuits.
+Zarion joined the Heckscher Lab as a graduate student in 2021 and is currently interested in how neurons, born from the same neural stem cell, adopt unique molecular programs from birth to instruct mature cellular identities and distinct circuit functions.
+Previously, Zarion worked as a research technician in the lab from 2016-2020 and became interested in how a single transcription factor can endow neurons with the capacity to process stimuli and properly integrate them into circuits.
 Before coming to UChicago, he graduated from Washington University in St. Louis in 2016.
 There, he studied the effects of the sleep-promoting drug, Gaboxadol, and its site of action in the adult fruit fly brain.
 As a Chicagoland native, he grew up in Villa Park, IL.
 For fun that doesn’t include experiments or playing with his daughters, Zarion likes to play video games, basketball, and explore the many neighborhoods of Chicago.

 Annika Sharma